Measurements and interpretations of $W^{\pm}Z$ production cross-sections in $pp$ collisions at $\sqrt{s} =$ 13 TeV with the ATLAS detector: ATLAS detector

 \section{ATLAS detector}

 The ATLAS experiment~\cite{PERF-2007-01} at the LHC is a multipurpose particle detector with a forward--backward symmetric cylindrical geometry and a near \(4\pi\) coverage in solid angle.\footnote{\AtlasCoordFootnote} It consists of an inner tracking detector (ID) surrounded by a thin superconducting solenoid providing a \SI{2}{\tesla} axial magnetic field, electromagnetic and hadron calorimeters and a muon spectrometer (MS).
 The inner tracking detector covers the pseudorapidity range \(|\eta| < 2.5\).
 It consists of silicon pixel, silicon microstrip and transition radiation tracking detectors.
 Lead/liquid-argon (LAr) sampling calorimeters provide electromagnetic (EM) energy measurements with high granularity.
 A steel/scintillator-tile hadron calorimeter covers the central pseudorapidity range (\(|\eta| < 1.7\)).
 The endcap and forward regions are instrumented with LAr calorimeters for both the EM and hadronic energy measurements up to \(|\eta| = 4.9\).
-The muon spectrometer surrounds the calorimeters and is based on three large superconducting air-core toroidal magnets with eight coils each.
-The field integral of the toroids ranges between \num{2.0} and \SI{6.0}{\tesla\metre} across most of the detector.
-The muon spectrometer includes a system of precision tracking chambers and fast detectors for triggering.
+The muon spectrometer surrounds the calorimeters and comprises separate trigger and high-precision tracking chambers measuring the deflection of muons in a magnetic field generated by the superconducting air-core toroidal magnets.
+The field integral of the toroids ranges between \num{2.0} and \qty{6.0}{\tesla\metre} across most of the detector.
+Three layers of precision chambers, each consisting of layers of monitored drift tubes, cover the region \(|\eta| < 2.7\), complemented by cathode-strip chambers in the forward region, where the background is highest.
+The muon trigger system covers the range \(|\eta| < 2.4\) with resistive-plate chambers in the barrel, and thin-gap chambers in the endcap regions.
 A two-level trigger system is used to select events.
 The first-level trigger is implemented in hardware and uses a subset of the detector information to accept events at a rate below \SI{100}{\kHz}.
 This is followed by a software-based trigger that reduces the accepted event rate to about \qty{1.25}{\kHz} on average depending on the data-taking conditions.
 An extensive software suite~\cite{SOFT-2022-02} is used in the reconstruction and analysis of real and simulated data, in detector operations, and in the trigger and data acquisition systems of the experiment.